m50d/m50d.github.com/_posts/2014-05-16-signs-your-java-program.md

 In the case of exceptions we can hack around this with RuntimeException, but what about if we wanted to make an async HTTP call in a callback?
 That's simply impossible in Java - the library makes a method call and even if we signal another thread to perform the HTTP operation, the library thread has to block until there's a response.
 Or from the other side, suppose we want our callback to participate in a database transaction; in Java the state associated with the transaction would be stored in a `ThreadLocal`, so if the library uses multiple threads and calls our callback from a different one, we're out of luck.

+Scala makes it possible to deal with this kind of context explicitly,

 ##You're putting parts of your code in config files, or embedded languages, or annotations

 ## Your async code is hitting the callback pyramid of doom